Léonard Lévesque

 Léonard Lévesque (May 23, 1935 – August 26, 2017) was a Canadian politician.
-Born in Mont-Carmel, Quebec, Lévesque represented the electoral district of Kamouraska-Témiscouata in the National Assembly of Quebec from 1976 to 1985.
+Born in Notre-dame-du-Mont-Carmel, Quebec, Lévesque represented the electoral district of Kamouraska-Témiscouata in the National Assembly of Quebec from 1976 to 1985.
 He was a member of the Parti Québécois.

 Biography

-Lévesque died on August 26, 2017 in La Pocatière, Quebec.
+Lévesque died on August 26, 2017, in La Pocatière, Quebec.
 He was aged 82 years and 3 months.

 Lévesque studied at a trade school in Montreal and worked briefly in electronic before returning to work on the family farm.
-He was Vice President of the Caisse populaire of Mont-Carmel.
+He was Vice President of the Caisse populaire of Notre-Dame-du-Mont-Carmel.

 Lévesque maintained a low presence after his life in politics.